“How could a collection with no equal, save national libraries’ or the Vatican’s, have been assembled by a single man?”

 France Culture, Martin Bodmer, le « fou des livres »

 An audioguide of the permanent exhibition is available free of charge to all visitors, by way of touchscreen tablets.
+This guide is currently unavailable, please apologize for the inconvenience.

 About the temporary exhibitions : To prepare a visit or simply go back, the izi.TRAVEL app izi.TRAVEL can be downloaded on your smartphone.
 After installation, type “Martin Bodmer Foundation” or the name of the exhibition in the search tool to access its audioguide.

 Guided tours (public or private) are also available.
-You will find more information here.

 Martin Bodmer imagined his library like a museum.
 While the idea of a museum and of sharing his treasures with the public were always in his mind, it is only in 1999 that the first steps were taken to build a true exhibition venue.
 The Museum, designed by architect Mario Botta, opened on 21 November 2003.